A Study of Experimental Combination of Enzalutamide and Indomethacin For Recurrent or Metastatic Hormone-Resistant Prostate Cancer

 - Chong-Xian Pan

-Professor, Hematology and Oncology.
-Authored (or co-authored) 88 research publications
+Adjunct Professor, Hematology and Oncology.
+Authored (or co-authored) 97 research publications.

 Please contact me about this study

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.

 The study team should get back to you in a few business days.